pyeventsourcing/eventsourcing/docs/topics/application.rst

             """

-The application above is constructed with a database session object.
+The application above needs to be constructed with an SQLAlchemy session object.
+The library classes ``SQLAlchemyDatastore`` and ``SQLAlchemySettings`` can be used to setup a database.
 The ``active_record_class`` of the event store's active record strategy can be used to setup a table in the database for storing events.